bug0inc/qa-agent/README.md

 ## Testing agent-written code

 Regression risk scales with change volume, and coding agents have multiplied change volume.
-When a background coding agent like [FactoryKit](https://factorykit.ai) works your backlog, it runs your repo's own checks on every change before a human reviews the pull request; a Passmark suite slots in as exactly that check.
+When a background coding agent like [FactoryKit](https://factorykit.ai) works your backlog, it runs your repo's own checks on every change before a human reviews the pull request; a Bug0 AI suite slots in as exactly that check.
 Because steps are written in natural language and auto-heal, the suite keeps passing while the agent reshapes the DOM underneath it, which is where selector-based tests usually give up.

 ## Core Functions